karinashah/recipes-ratings-analysis/README.md

   frameborder="0"
 ></iframe>

 The observed statistic, 0.0033, can be observed by the red line on the graph.
 Since the p-value that we found, 0.102, is greater than 0.05, we fail to reject the null hypothesis.
-The missingness of `review` does not depend on the `prop_carbohydrates` in the recipe.
+The missingness of `rating` does not depend on the `prop_carbohydrates` in the recipe.

 ## Hypothesis Testing